-And He taught Adam all the names.
-Then presented them to the angels, saying: “Tell me the names of these if you are truthful.”
-(2:31)
+31- And He taught Adam all the names.
+Then presented them to the angels, saying: “Tell Me the names of these if you are truthful.”

-They said: “Glory to you, we have no knowledge except what You have taught us.
+32- They said: “Glory to You, we have no knowledge except what You have taught us.
 You are Knowing, Wise.”
-(2:32)

 In the verses quoted above the subjects treated are the creation of man by God and His placement of him on earth.
 Angels who fail to conceive the reason for man’s creation – a potential for committing disorder and shedding blood – bring up the problem of evil and ask God for a justification.
 God says that He knows things that they do not know and that there is wisdom in everything He creates.
-Whereupon God emphasizes the superiority of man in that he is taught how to use language.
+In the proceeding verses, God by emphasizing man’s faculty of speech, shows the angels the special status of man.

 This development is not limited to a superficial interest in words but also includes in its scope beliefs related to basic issues.
 The abstract thought made possible by language has proven to be the most important factor in conceptualizing all the aspects of reality in which we had not participated directly, and in handling it as well as in our communication with our environment.
 The general consensus is that this is the major characteristic that differentiates us from animals.
 Thus, learning a language enables us to become ourselves.
 The importance of language had not been conceived as so great, both as regards mankind in general and the individual in particular.